poppinss/indicative-rules/docs/validations/primitives/confirmed.md

 category: primitives
 ---

-Ensures a field value as confirmed using a `_confirmation` convention.
-This is mainly used for password confirmation field.
+Checks whether the field has been confirmed with same value or not using the `_confirmation` convention.
+For example:

-For example: If the password field name is `password`, then another field called `password_confirmation` must exist and should have the same value as the actual field.
+The `password_confirmation` must exist and have the same value as the `password` field.

 ```ts
 import { validations } from 'indicative/validator'